 After stocking up on souvenirs at the museum store, it was time for some physical activity!
-We have been on the boat for a few days straight and everyone was feeling a little cooped up.
+We have been on the boat for a few days straight, and everyone was feeling a little cooped up.
 Have no fear!
 I told them, we shall explore the waters of Vstervik by kayak!
-I located a kayak tour and rental business and off we went!
+I located a kayak tour and rental business, and off we went!
 We arrived at a beautiful protected bay where we met Karen of Nordic Outdoor Guiding.
-She fitted us with life-jackets, paddles, kayak and splashguards, provided me with a waterproof map and some directions and helped us launch our boats.
+She fitted us with life-jackets, paddles, kayak, and splash guards, provided me with a waterproof map and some directions, and helped us launch our boats.
 We ventured out onto the water, slow and wobbly at first, except for our “Canadian Tulip” Wilks, an avid, experienced kayaker.
-She gave us pointers and paddled circles around us while we got the feel for it.
+She gave us pointers and paddled circles around us while we got a feel for it.
 Pretty soon, we were ready to go!

 We paddled hard to reach the opening of the bay.
-We had rented the kayaks for two hours and our goal was to paddle out into the archipelago, around a nearby island and back again.
+We had rented the kayaks for two hours, and our goal was to paddle out into the archipelago, around a nearby island, and back again.
 It was tough!
-We paddled hard and a few of the flowers nearly gave up.
+We paddled hard, and a few of the flowers nearly gave up.
 Once we reached the island, no one wanted to go any further.
 I convinced them to paddle just a little more and push through the arm and shoulder aches!
 I’m so glad we did.
 We found a beautiful little inlet surrounded by tiny islands where the water was calm and so clear that we could see the bottom.
-Tons of baby fish were swimming through the underwater plants and each of us were amazed by how beautiful it was.
+Tons of baby fish were swimming through the underwater plants, and each of us was amazed by how beautiful it was.
 As if that wasn’t enough, along came a swan family swimming gracefully by.
 It was a truly special experience.